MidnightDreamerX17/skill20/Psionics/E/Elfsight.md

 In addition, you gain the ability to notice secret or concealed doors by merely passing within 5 feet of one, getting to make a visual searching check as if you were actively looking for it.

-If *Elfsight* is used in conjunction with *My Light*, the cone of light extends out to 40 feet instead of 20 feet.
+If *Elfsight* is used in conjunction with *My Light*, the light extends out to 40 feet instead of 20 feet.